ppatoria/interview/cache/articles/false_sharing_scenario1.md

+Certainly!
+The article can be made more concise by merging the sections on independent variables and struct variables, as the concepts of false sharing, memory layout, and cache line behavior are essentially the same in both cases.
+Below is a more concise version of the article that retains all the necessary information while eliminating redundancy:

+---

 ### **Scenario 1: False Sharing When Multiple Threads Modify Adjacent Variables**

-#### **1.A: False Sharing with Independent Variables**

 False sharing occurs when data that are placed adjacently in memory are modified by different threads.
-Modern compilers and memory allocators often place frequently accessed global or heap-allocated variables close to each other, causing them to share a cache line.
+Modern compilers and memory allocators often place frequently accessed global, heap-allocated, or struct-member variables close to each other, causing them to share a cache line.
 This leads to performance degradation due to unnecessary cache invalidations.

 #### **Cache Line Contention: Visual Representation**